-Oil extractors are very simple, essentially, all you’re doing is creating a vacuum … you could almost see it as a vacuum cleaner for oil.
-The tank is de-pressurized, and the hose going in to the tank starts sucking … be that water, oil, transmission fluid, and the tank acts as a reservoir to collect the fluid.
+Oil extractors are very simple.
+Essentially, all you’re doing is creating a vacuum.
+You could almost see it like a vacuum cleaner for oil.
+The tank is depressurized, and the hose going into the tank starts sucking.
+Whether it’s water, oil, or transmission fluid, the tank acts as a reservoir to collect the fluid.

-While I’ve called them ‘oil extractors’ the reality is that they can be used for pretty much any fluid removal, providing that the fluid isn’t too viscous … if we’re keeping to the automotive theme, then most fluids will work aside from perhaps gear oil like you’d find in a differential.
+While they’re called ‘oil extractors’, the reality is that they can be used for pretty much any fluid removal, if the fluid isn’t too viscous.
+If we’re keeping to the automotive theme, then most fluids will work aside from perhaps gear oil like you’d find in a differential.

 The Best Oil Extractor

-And you don’t have to mess about or convert anything, it’s literally just the push of the directional valve and it’s ready to go, which also helps with emptying the evacuator, although there is a built-in pouring spout, which is blanked off with a rubber stopper, and it’s the rubber stopper that I’ve found issue with.
+You don’t have to mess about or convert anything.
+It’s literally just the push of the directional valve and it’s ready to go.
+This also helps with emptying the evacuator.
+Although there is a built-in pouring spout, it’s blanked off with a rubber stopper.
+The rubber stopper is what I’ve found an issue with.

 The kit itself comes with three different hoses – the main hose is 7.8 mm ID, and two further hoses measure up at 5.3 mm ID and 4.0 mm ID, all hoses are one meter long, and to make things easier, they really could do with being that bit longer.

 The tank itself is polypropylene.
 That makes it virtually indestructible under normal use.
 It can cope with temperatures up to 200 degrees Fahrenheit.
 So, hot oil isn’t too much of a problem either.
 There is an overfill valve fitted, and it will stop sucking the fluid before it gets too full.